abrenoch/chan-kodi/README.md

 A 4Chan plugin for Kodi (formally XBMC)

-To enable GIF support in Kodi (albeit hacky), add the following to your advancedsettings.xml file"
+To enable GIF support in Kodi (albeit hacky), add the following to your 'advancedsettings.xml' file

     <videoextensions>
         <add>.gif</add>